Definable rank, o-minimal groups, and Wiegold's problem: Abstract

-We show that every definable group $G$ in an o-minimal structure is definably finitely generated.
-That is, $G$ contains a finite subset that is not included in any proper definable subgroup.
-This provides another proof, and a generalization to o-minimal groups, of algebraic groups (over an algebraically closed field of characteristic $0$) containing a Zariski-dense finitely generated subgroup.
+In general, we prove that every definable group $G$ in an arbitrary o-minimal structure is an extension of a definable periodic group $P$ by a (maximal unique) definably connected definably finitely generated subgroup $\fg$.
+When $G$ is definably connected, $P$ is abelian and the extension almost split, in that $G$ is an almost direct product $G = (\fg \times P)/F$, for some finite central subgroup $F$.
+The definable rank of $\fg$ is bounded above by its dimension, and the upper bound is strict whenever $\fg$ is not solvable.

-When the group is definably connected, its dimension provides an upper bound for the definable rank.
-The upper bound is often strict.
-For instance, this is always the case for $0$-groups and, more generally, for solvable groups with torsion.
+Along the way, we show that every linear definable group has finite definable rank.
+This provides another proof, and a generalization to linear o-minimal groups, of the fact that linear algebraic groups over an algebraically closed field of characteristic $0$ contain a Zariski-dense finitely generated subgroup.

 We further prove that every perfect definable group is normally monogenic, generalizing the finite group case.
 This yields a positive answer to Wiegold's problem in the o-minimal setting.